cfw-guide/cemu.cfw.guide/_pages/en_US/transferring-save-data.md

 In this section, we look at how to copy over your game saves from your Wii U system over to your PC.

 You will need to have a homebrewed Wii U for this, as system access is required to retrieve game files.
-You can do this quite easily if you follow the instructions in [wiiu.hacks.guide](https://wiiu.hacks.guide/).
-Once you've completed this, come back to this page and continue
+You can do this by following the instructions on [wiiu.hacks.guide](https://wiiu.hacks.guide/).
+Once you've completed the process, come back to this page and continue.

 These instructions are nearly identical to copying over digital games/updates/DLC, however we will copy the save data to another place and install them a different way.
 {: .notice--info}